 The PLG must loosen her/his emotional bond with the Favored child, and share more LOVE with the immediately adjacent, Disfavored sibling, whether this is the older or younger one.
 By the same token, if a relationship between the PLG and one of the children is deemed to be too weak or lacking in LOVE, creating a Disfavored disposition in a child who is inclined to display Anger, Depression or Anxiety, the prescription is for an effort to be made by the PLG to strengthen this relationship, while of necessity loosening some of the ties with the Favored child.

-Examples of this can be found in the blogs.
+Examples of treatments such as this can be found in the blogs.
 This solution is the essence of the DOLF method and the re-distribution within the emotional haze of LOVE that permeates every nuclear family, that is so mysterious and elusive to adults, but is the lifeline of any child.
 The goal of DOLF therapy is to readjust loving feelings, thus to heal the behavior of children by “filling in the gaps of love”, a process that can and ideally should, start at the beginning of life.
-By following an emotional protocol that caters to the world of children rather than a socially and intellectually determined protocol that caters to adults, DOLF reaches far beyond adult reality, and results in a prescription for the speedy, effective handling and treatment of children’s personality and behavioral problems, including most mental diagnoses, substance abuse, criminal behavior and even suicide.
+DOLF maintains that sibling rivalry is inevitable, by whatever means it is expressed, and that the only remedy is for parents to adjust their attitudes toward their children.
+By following an emotional protocol that caters to the world of children rather than a socially and intellectually determined protocol that caters to adults, DOLF reaches far beyond adult reality, and results in a prescription for the speedy, effective handling and treatment of children’s personality and behavioral problems.
+This paradigm and the insight it provides into LOVE and LOSS OF LOVE are the foundations of the human psychological structure, and the type of treatment method that ensues from it covers most mental diagnoses, substance abuse, criminal behavior and even suicide.
 DOLF is potent enough to change the entire emotional dynamics of any family, sometimes slowly, but often almost instantly, and time and again the application of the method is proof of its validity.

 As a concrete formula of family interaction, DOLF theory can now be represented as follows: